Samsung eyes reset with new Galaxy Note

 Samsung maintained top spot in the crowded field with a 23.3 percent market share, while Apple held onto second place with 12 percent, according to IDC.

-“Samsung had the Note 7 debacle, but it appears their troubles are behind them,” GlobalData analyst Avi Greengart told Agence France-Presse.
+“Samsung had the Note 7 debacle, but it appears their troubles are behind them,” GlobalData analyst Avi Greengart told AFP.
 “Samsung is doing some amazing things with its display and design.”

 ‘Infinity’ and beyond